daxcee/sahat.github.com/_posts/2014-07-07-hacker-school-week-4.md

 image: blog/hacker-school-week-4-cover.jpg
 ---

-Last week feels like forever ago.
+Last week feels like a forever ago.
 I had so many things on my mind lately that I no longer remember what I did last Monday or Tuesday.

 <hr>